Inspired by the movie, Chef, these Cuban mojo pulled pork tacos are simple to make but loaded with flavor. It doesn’t hurt that fried onions top them!

 - Fill large pot with oil to depth of at least 3 inches and heat oil to 375F.
 Working in batches remove onions from buttermilk and toss in flour until coated.
 Add to oil and fry for 2 minutes or until golden brown.
 Using a slotted spoon, transfer to a towel-lined plate to drain.
 Repeat as necessary.

-- Heat a splash of olive oil small pan over medium heat.
-Add tortilla and cook for 30 seconds on each side.
+- Add tortilla to small pan and cook for 30 seconds on each side over medium heat.
 Remove and set aside.
 Repeat as necessary.

 - To serve tacos, spoon pork on and top with avocado, lime juice, cilantro and fried onions.